Best 9 exercises for seniors to maintain strength, coordination, and mobility

 Members are invited to Wine Down Wednesday, Pilates and Pinot, Friday Night Fiesta, and many other social, athletic, and charity events.

 Are you in the Santa Clarita Valley and looking for a place to visit with friends of all ages and get fit?
 Then the Paseo Club is the place for you.
-Stop in today for a tour of the Paseo Club.
+Join the Paseo Club today.

 Jen Azevedo is a tennis professional, pickleball professional, personal trainer, group exercise instructor, and the general manager of the Paseo Club.
 She loves the community at the Paseo Club and that it is also a safe and fun place for her daughter.
 Jen’s favorite activities are joining her tribe for trail races or her partners for tennis matches.
 Occasionally Jen slows down to relax with a book — she reads over 100 a year!